parthshingari28/100DaysOfCode/README.md

 ## Day 53 : Sep 25, 2021

 **Today's progress**: learned about adding and removing rows & columns data using pandas in python.

+## Day 54 : Sep 26, 2021

+**Today's progress**: learned about sorting data, data aggregations and grouping up data using python in pandas.